saeyslab/napari-sparrow/.github/instructions/sparrow-python.instructions.md

 ## Commenting & Annotation (Highest Priority)

+If you are trying to adjust Jupyter Notebooks in the repository, check if the adjustments actually stuck.
+If they did not stick, either find a way to make them stick or show the code changes in the Copilot chat.

 Every meaningful line of code **must** have at least one comment line directly above it explaining what the code is doing.
 This is the single most important rule in this codebase.

 ```python